FAQ - Frequently Asked Questions

 Do you provide CVSS scores?

 We guarantee a VulDB score (none of our entries has no score) which includes CVSSv3/CVSSv2 and Base/Temp.
-We provide additional vectors and scores from different sources.
-This includes typically:
+We provide additional vectors and scores from different sources which includes but is not limited to:

 - VulDB (guaranteed by us, always includes a confidence level)

 How do you calculate your own CVSS scores?

 We are using standardized internal guidelines to provide quality assurance for scoring.